nicolsama/unlimitlist/README.md

 * One of my biggest challenges was the search function.
 I wanted to create seamless a interface that utilized the same list component that I was using for listing all the items.

 * First I created a search function for the node model.
 I realized that in the search I would not only want to show the matched nodes but also the nodes that were above them in the tree.
 To do this I created logic to grab the search matches as the first part of the results.
 Then I iterated through each match, grabbed it's ancestors nodes (a helper function that recursively searches up the tree until the parent_id is nil), and added them to the results.
-Finally I returned the result's unique values in case any nodes had ancestor nodes that overlapped.
+Finally, I returned the result's unique values in case any nodes had ancestor nodes that overlapped.

 * Here is a snippet of my search function on the node model: